ept/blog/src/student-projects.md

 on one of these algorithms.
 It could efficiently support keystroke-granularity editing history, whereas Git would become very inefficient if you made a separate commit for every keystroke.

 **Benchmarking Operational Transformation**.
 Level: Part II/MPhil.
-Status: one project in progress
+Status: one project completed, more possible

 In a [recent paper](https://arxiv.org/abs/2409.14252) we examined how different collaborative editing algorithms handle not only real-time collaboration, but also asynchronous collaboration,